 - 1. Public interest in effectively enforcing antitrust laws - 2.
-Public interest in ensuring that the FTC can order effective relief if it succeeds at the merits trial-Would have to confront: - Consolidation of Sysco's and USF's distribution centers and infrastructure and possible departure of significant personnel (e.g., management, sales, logistics) would make it difficult to restore both parties to premerger condition, AND - Sale of 11 distribution facilities to PF, which presumably could not be rolled back - PLUS inevitable disruption to the food service industry caused by a postmerger divestiture
+Public interest in ensuring that the FTC can order effective relief if it succeeds at the merits trial-Would have to confront: - Consolidation of Sysco's and USF's distribution centers and infrastructure and possible departure of significant personnel (e.g., management, sales, logistics) would make it difficult to restore both parties to premerger condition, AND - Sale of 11 distribution facilities to PFG, which presumably could not be rolled back - WDC: Not a problem if the sale to PFG was contingent on the closing of the main deal - PLUS inevitable disruption to the food service industry caused by a postmerger divestiture of USF from Sysco